m3db/m3/src/dbnode/encoding/proto/docs/unmarshal.md

 It's especially inefficient for Protobuf schemas that are optimized for this package (specifically those that make heavy use of top-level scalar fields where allocating objects on the heap just to wrap primitive types is particularly wasteful).

 As a result, this package implements `customFieldUnmarshaller`, which accepts a marshalled Protobuf message (`[]byte`) and exposes methods for unmarshalling the top-level scalar fields (i.e the fields that the encoder can perform custom compression on) in an efficient and reusable manner such that in the general case there are no allocations.
-In addition, it also exposes a `nonCustomFieldValues` method which returns **the marshaled** bytes for every field non top-level scalar field that the unmarshaler couldn't unmarshal.
+In addition, it also exposes a `nonCustomFieldValues` method which returns **the marshalled** bytes for every field non top-level scalar field that the unmarshaler couldn't unmarshal.

 ## Implementation